-The locking seal issued with each big game license, swan license, or special Canada goose license is an adhesive tag.
-The licensee shall sign the tag and date it by cutting out completely the month and day of the date of kill only.
-The licensee shall attach the tag securely around one leg of a mountain lion, turkey, swan, or goose.
+The locking seal issued with each Big Game License is an adhesive tag.
+The licensee shall sign the tag and date it by cutting out completely the month and date of kill only.
+The tag shall be securely attached to the animal at the time it is brought to a road or into any hunting camp, dwelling, farmyard, or other place of abode of any kind, or before it is placed in or on a vehicle of any kind.

+Where do I tag my deer?

 The licensee shall attach the tag securely to all hoofed big game animals: